Ornamental grasses are increasingly being used in our landscapes as an alternative to shrubs.

-These plants are particularly attractive when planted in groups.
-Examples include any of the many miscanthus varieties, blue fescue (Festuca glauca), and Mexican feather grass (Nassella tenuissima).
+These plants are particularly attractive when grown in groups.
+Examples include any of the many Miscanthus varieties, blue fescue (Festuca glauca), and Mexican feather grass (Nassella tenuissima).

 And while largely maintenance-free, many of these plants do benefit from an annual haircut.
 Let’s learn more about how to trim them up for maximum growth and beauty.

 Enjoy Them Throughout Winter